aragon/aragon-cli/docs/Intro.md

 Since `v6.0.0` we separate the instalation of `go-ipfs` from the aragonCLI.
 If you do not have it installed globally on your system we have a couple of comands to help with that:`aragon ipfs install` and `aragon ipfs uninstall`.

-> **Note**<br>
-> We are using the `0.4.18-hacky2` version cause lastest version is not stable yet.

 ## Global options

 Options that change the behaviour of the command:

-- `--environment`: The environment in your arapp.json that you want to use.
+- `--environment`: The environment in your `arapp.json` that you want to use.
 Defaults to `aragon:local`.
 Check the other [default environments](/docs/cli-global-confg.html#example).
+You can also use it with the `--env` alias.
 - `--gas-price`: Gas price in Gwei.
 Defaults to `2`.
-- `--silent`: Silence output to terminal.
-- `--debug`: Show more output to terminal.
-- `--cwd`: Project working directory.
-- `--use-frame`: Use frame as a signing provider and web3 provider.
+- `--use-frame`: Use Frame as a signing provider and web3 provider.
 - `--apm.ens-registry`: Address of the ENS registry.
 This will be overwritten if the selected environment from your arapp.json includes a `registry` property.
 - `--apm.ipfs.gateway`: An URI to the IPFS Gateway to read files from.
 Defaults to `http://localhost:8080/ipfs`.
 - `--apm.ipfs.rpc`: An URI to the IPFS node used to publish files.
 Defaults to `http://localhost:5001#default`.
+- `--cwd`: Project working directory.
+- `--debug`: Show more output to terminal.
+- `--silent`: Silence output to terminal.

 ### Example